Chitra Singh: Personal life

-Chitra was born Chitra Shome into a Bengali family.
+Chitra was born as Chitra Shome into a Bengali Hindu family.
 After completing her education, she was married to Debo Prasad Dutta, an executive in a leading advertising agency.
 The wedding was held in the mid-1950s, and the couple had a daughter, Monica, in 1959.

 While still married to Debo Prasad, Chitra met Jagjit Singh, at that time a struggling singer.
-Jagjit Singh was of Sikh heritage and hailed from Sriganganagar in distant Rajasthan.
+Jagjit Singh was from a Punjabi Sikh Namdhari family and hailed from Sriganganagar in distant Rajasthan.
 They first met at a recording studio in 1967, by which time the marriage of the Duttas was already under strain for unknown reasons.
-Chitra found solace in Jagjit, and says she was much taken by his "caring" personality.
-In 1968, Chitra left Prasad, taking her 9-year-old daughter with her.
+Chitra found solace in Jagjit and says she was much taken by his "caring" personality.
+In 1968, Chitra left Prasad, taking their 9-year-old daughter with her.
 In 1969, she divorced her husband, secured custody of Monica, and married Jagjit Singh.

-The affair, the divorce and the wedding were disapproved of by their families and the couple were to have little contact with their kin thereafter.
-Chitra and Jagjit became the parents of a son, Vivek.
-Professionally, the couple formed a ghazal singing duo and the couple achieved great success.
+They welcomed their son Vivek Singh on August 20,1970.
+In mid seventies, Chitra Singh and Jagjit Singh became famous for their ghazals and came to be known as the "King and Queen of Ghazals".
+Vivek died in a road accident on July 27, 1990.
+Chitra has never sung in public, or recorded any song, since the day her son died.